openforis/sepal-doc/docs/source/feature/aoi_selector.rst

     Since GEE does not support non-Latin characters, accents and special characters have been removed from country and province names.

-In the first dropdown menu, you will be able to select a country (administrative layer 0) from the country list.
-Optionally, you can select a province (administrative level 1) within the country selected.
+In the first dropdown menu, you will be able to select a country (Administrative layer 0) from the country list.
+Optionally, you can select a province (Administrative level 1) within the country selected.
 The dropdown list is updated on the fly with the first administrative level boundaries being based on the country selection.
 If nothing is selected, the whole country will be considered.

 A buffer can be applied to AOI boundaries by defining its size (km) using the provided slider.
-By default, it is set to 0 and therefore disabled.
+By default, it is set to 0 and is therefore disabled.

 .. note::

     The AOI and preview will take longer to display when buffering is enabled.

-Once all of the parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.
+Once all parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.
 To validate it, select the :btn:`<fa-solid fa-check> Apply` button.
 Once validated, the map will zoom in on the AOI and draw it in grey on the map.

 .. thumbnail:: ../_images/feature/aoi_selector/aoi_administrative.png
     :title: Select AOI based on administrative layers